Temporal Knowledge Question Answering via Abstract Reasoning Induction: Appendix

 While the integration of knowledge into LLMs can mitigate issues of hallucinations, it is not without challenges.
-Explicit knowledge injection often struggles to acquire high-quality, relevant information and is constrained by the finite-length contexts optimal for LLMs.
-Implicit injection, on the other hand, typically necessitates fine-tuning of parameters, an approach that can be prohibitively costly.
+Explicit knowledge injection often struggles to acquire high-quality, relevant information, and is constrained by the finite-length contexts.
+Implicit injection typically necessitates fine-tuning of parameters, which can be prohibitively costly.
 We address these limitations by dividing temporal knowledge reasoning into two distinct components: knowledge-related and knowledge-agnostic.
 This approach achieves a clear separation between knowledge and reasoning, thereby circumventing the aforementioned constraints.